seregazhuk/seregazhuk.github.io_old/_posts/2019-02-18-restful-api-with-reactphp-and-mysql.md

 <hr>

-**Further Reading:** in the next articles we will cover different types of authentication that can be used to protected RESTful API endpoints:
+**Further Reading:** in the next articles we will cover different types of authentication that can be used to protect RESTful API endpoints:
 - [Basic Authentication]({%post_url 2019-04-20-restful-api-with-reactphp-basic-auth %}){:target="_blank"}
 - [JWT Authentication]({%post_url 2019-04-22-restful-api-with-reactphp-jwt-auth %}){:target="_blank"}